francescocapo/270341/README.md

 - RFM analysis
 - Implemented four clustering algorithms

-Only after a deep analysis of their performance and outcomes we presented the clusters.
+Only after a deep analysis of their performance and outcomes we presente the clusters.

 ## Methods
 In order to complete in the best way our analysis we chose to use four different algorithms, Kmeans Clustering, Hierarchical clustering, Gaussian Mixture Model and Birch model.